Grindworks-DX/grindworks-dx/README.md

-# Toontown: The Grindworks
+# Grindworks DX: Directors' Cut

-This is a single-player game based on Disney's Toontown Online developed with the Godot Engine.
+Grindworks DX (or TT:GDX) is a modified re-rerelease of the open-source single player Toontown fangame Toontown: The Grindworks that contains new content and QoL features.

 ## Requirements